PauLopNun/MP3-Cover-Editor/README.md

 ## Permissions

-The application requires the following permissions:
+The application automatically requests the following permissions at startup:

+**For Android 13+ (API 33+):**
+- `READ_MEDIA_AUDIO`: To read MP3 files
+- `READ_MEDIA_IMAGES`: To read image files for album art

+**For Android 12 and below:**
 - `READ_EXTERNAL_STORAGE`: To read MP3 and image files
 - `WRITE_EXTERNAL_STORAGE`: To write metadata to MP3 files
-- `MANAGE_EXTERNAL_STORAGE`: For full file system access (Android 11+)

-These permissions are declared in `AndroidManifest.xml` and will be requested at runtime on Android 6.0+.
+The app will display a permission screen on first launch and guide you through granting the necessary permissions.
+Without these permissions, the app cannot function.

 ## Features in Detail